esl/MongooseIM/doc/advanced-configuration/listen.md

 * **Default:** not set, unlimited size
 * **Example:** `max_stanza_size = 10_000`

 Maximum allowed incoming stanza size in bytes.
+!!!
+Warning
-**Warning:** this limit is checked **after** the input data parsing, so it does not apply to the input data size itself.
+    This limit is checked **after** the input data parsing, so it does not apply to the input data size itself.

 ### `listen.*.num_acceptors`
 * **Syntax:** positive integer